auroraanna/aaura-w3-strawb/markdown/services.md

 They are:
 - [kaufkauflist](https://kaufkauflist.annaaurora.eu): A to-do list web app for shopping or other use cases enabling usage of one list by several users
 - [meme-bingo-web](https://bingo.annaaurora.eu): A database-less web app for creating, filling out and sharing meme bingos using a graphical user interface instead of an image editor.

+…and a status monitor for them all: [status.annaaurora.eu](https://status.annaaurora.eu)